hickory-dns/hickory-dns/resolver/README.md

 let mut resolver = Resolver::new(ResolverConfig::default(), ResolverOpts::default()).unwrap();

-// Lookup the IP addresses associated with a name.
+// Lookup the IP addresses associated with a name. let mut response = resolver.lookup_ip("www.example.com.").unwrap();
-// NOTE: do not forget the final dot, as the resolver does not yet support search paths. let mut response = resolver.lookup_ip("www.example.com.").unwrap();

 // There can be many addresses associated with the name,